Kagi charts are believed to have been created around the 1870's in Japan.

 Apply Settings to All: Any changes to the chart's setting can be applied to all the other charts on the page or in the workbook.
 For example, change the colour scheme or line width of the chart and click this option to automatically change all the other charts in the workbook.

-Restore Default Settings: Click this action if you have adjusted the default settings of the Bar Chart, and wish to return to the standard properties originally installed with Optuma.
+Restore Default Settings: Click this action if you have adjusted the default settings of the chart, and wish to return to the standard properties originally installed with Optuma.

-Save Settings as Default: If you have adjusted any of the Bar Chart's properties (such as the Colour Scheme or bar thickness, for example) you can save the adjustments as your new default setting.
-Each time you open a new Bar Chart it will display using the new settings.
+Save Settings as Default: If you have adjusted any of the chart's properties (such as the Colour Scheme or line thickness, for example) you can save the adjustments as your new default setting.
+Each time you open a new chart it will display using the new settings.

 Tool Name: Allows you to adjust the name of the chart, as it's displayed in the Structures Panel.